k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### 2.2 Fabric Business Logic

-This module is responsible for all transformations and data manipulations.
-This is where Fabric solves business functions that are applied on the data imported from external sources and stored locally.
+This module is responsible for all transformations and data manipulations and is where Fabric solves business functions that are applied on the data imported from external sources and stored locally.

 ### 2.3 Fabric Studio